borason/performer/doc/manual/UserManual.md

 The update procedure is performed by the bootloader on the sequencer.
 There are two possible ways to enter the bootloader:

 1. Power up the sequencer while pressing down the `ENCODER`.
-2. Enter the [Settings](#pages-settings) page and go to the update tab, then press and hold the `ENCODER` which will initiate a reset and jump to the bootloader.
+2. Enter the [System](#pages-system) page and go to the update tab, then press and hold the `ENCODER` which will initiate a reset and jump to the bootloader.

 The bootloader will verify the integrity of the `UPDATE.DAT` file using an MD5 hash.
 Once verified, a confirmation is requested to actually initiate the update process.
 Simply rotate the `ENCODER` to change to _YES_ and press the `ENCODER` to start the update.